Updated: Feb 27

 Conventionally used to help manage depression and anxiety disorders, Cognitive Behavioural Hypnotherapy can also assist in overcoming unwanted habits, such as smoking or teeth grinding, and dealing with emotional issues, such as low self-esteem and self-doubt.
 It can be very useful for neurodivergent or highly sensitive people, as they may be prone to anxiety, excessive rumination (self-talk), issues of self-worth and social communicative issues.
 Cognitive Behavioural Hypnotherapy is a useful tool to help address these issues, and develop new, healthy behaviours.

-Cognitive-Behavioural Hypnotherapy - three main features:
+Cognitive-Behavioural Hypnotherapy - four main features:

 · The cognitive-behavioural theory of the nature of hypnosis rejects the notion of hypnotic trance.

 · The interventions and therapeutic work we provide partly derives from modern cognitive-behavioural therapy (CBT), and partly from traditional hypnotherapy, pre-dating CBT.

 · It’s a broadly cognitive behavioural theory of people’s problems (psychopathology), which attempts to explain issues such as anxiety using specific evidence-based models.